dheerajsharma2399/telegram-automate/deployment/COOLIFY_DEPLOYMENT.md

 ### 1. Horizontal Scaling

 For high traffic:
-- Use multiple bot instances
+- Use multiple bot instances with different container types
 - Implement Redis for session storage
 - Add load balancer for web dashboard
 - Consider PostgreSQL for database